PiwikPRO/PPMS-PublicDocs/data_collection/processing/event_type_detection.rst

 - value of `5` results in `PagePerformance` ping type
 - value of `6` results in `CustomPing` ping type

-Values outside of that range will cause an error which results in broken event.
+Values outside of that range will cause an error which results in BrokenEvent.

 Download
 ~~~~~~~~~~~~~~~~~~